-9 19th Ordinary Meeting of the Contracting Parties to the Barcelona Convention its Protocols (Athens, Greece, 9-12 February 2016).

-4.6.
+- 4.4.
+This Mediterranean Strategy (2022-2031) was developed building on the Regional Strategy for Prevention of, Preparedness for, and Response to Marine Pollution from Ships (2016-2021) adopted by the COP 199 in 2016.
+Although much progress has been made in the last 15 years, several of the issues highlighted in previous strategies still have relevance today, and therefore it is important to build on past efforts and recognise the progress that has already been achieved. - 4.5.
+The Contracting Parties to the Barcelona Convention have developed the Mediterranean Strategy (2022-2031) in collaboration with the Regional Marine Pollution Emergency Response Centre for the Mediterranean Sea (REMPEC), the IMO, UNEP/MAP and other key stakeholders in the Mediterranean, including IPIECA. - 4.6.
 The development of the Mediterranean Strategy (2022-2031) was undertaken in parallel with the development of the UNEP/MAP Medium-Term Strategy 2022-2027.
 Considering the legal, financial and institutional framework of the UNEP/MAP Barcelona Convention system, including in particular the provisions of the 2002 Prevention and Emergency Protocol, the Mediterranean Strategy (2022-2031) should be seen as an integral part of the UNEP/MAP Medium-Term Strategy.